lilybw/go-solid/README.md

 Thus the need for node workers, and by extension a couple of node modules, which this library uses to apply the solidjs transform.

+Since v0.0.13 it is now possible to have the libary pre-apply all transforms and write a prepared cache to a specified location (see ```Config#Rasterization```), so that node, and all node dependencies*, can be excluded upon deployment.

-To provide these dependencies, include this package.json in a subfolder of your project and run ```npm install```.
+To provide node dependencies during development, include this package.json in a subfolder of your project and run ```npm install```.
 This also allows you to control what versions of the dependencies you would like to use:
 ```json
 {
   "name": "stub-for-dependencies",